Utah Tech University

 Location: Eccles Fine Arts Center, Utah Tech University, St. George, UT

-Featured Guest Clinicians Alfred W. Dentino and Dr. Adam Lambert
+Featured Guest Clinicians Dr. Wesley Broadnax and Dr. Jason Missal

 Contact: Dr. Bryant Smith, Director of Bands, 435-652-7997 bryant.smith@utahtech.edu